aniruddhkb/swarm_robotics_webots/README.md

 in any way.

 swarm_basic_flocking: My first swarm algorithm.
 Flocking without any care for collisions.
+For now, I will be implementing the algorithms using LIDAR, so that I have precise data.
+Later on, I will implement them using an IR skirt or SONAR skirt.
+Uses the swarm_basic_flocking controller.

+swarm_flocking_anticollision: Same as swarm_basic_flocking, but with some element of collision avoidance.
+Uses the swarm_flocking_anticollision controller.